 Figure 1: Paired node and isolated node

-The hybrid approach, proposed by Nura (2020), is known as Energy and Traffic Aware Sleep and Awake (ETASA).
+The hybrid approach, proposed by Shagari et al (2020) [39], is known as Energy and Traffic Aware Sleep and Awake (ETASA).
 There are four processes in this approach.
 These processes which are to be done in chunks are the selection of CH after pairs formation, scheduling of TDMA, and traffic and energy approach of sleep-awake awareness.
 When we go through the initial pair formulating process, there is an introduction to the pairing technique.
 In this technique, the sensor nodes having similar applications are to be positioned at smaller distances from one another and within similar communication intra cluster range.
 This is due to the element that the nodes of a sensor as positioned in capturing close proximity of the similar data and forwarded to the base station.
 Therefore, outcomes are delivered as the transmission of data that is not needed and collision that damages the performance of the network.
 The nodes are paired as substitutes for data sensing and transmission.
 Then the mechanism of sleep-awake for traffic and energy awareness is familiarized between the pairs.
 Consequently, within the nodes of the pair only a single node can perform data sensing at the time for transmission of tasks to CH.
 The other pairs are kept in the sleep mode by concluding communication to preserve the energy with the CH.
 The centralized approach is used for pairs formation.
 During the initial deployment of the network, every sensor node is reconfigured with location.
 The position is adjusted by each node.
 Every node passes its adjustment and ID information towards the BS.
 This information is utilized by BS for the calculation of distances within the member nodes.
 Functionality, which is the same and in accordance with the application, is paired with the nodes that are less than ten meters away in the intra-cluster communication range.
 So, all the information that is paired is broadcast to BS by all network nodes.
 At this stage, each node of the member is well-known to its pairs.
 Therefore, the nodes that are without pairs remain in isolation since they are not close to other nodes.
 There are efforts currently in process to perform efficient routing.

 The solution to this problem is retaining duty-cycle in routing of the cluster in order to reduce redundant transmission.
 SEED is one of the state-of-art routing schemes that uses duty-cycling in order to reduce